nickjackolaisen/BusinessInitiaitive/_posts/faqs - frequently asked questions/llc/2023-08-29-llc-general-faqs.md

 </details>

 ### Do I need an EIN for my LLC?
-Yes, most LLCs need an EIN for tax filing, hiring employees, and opening business bank accounts. <a href="url">link text</a>[EIN requirements](https://www.sba.gov/content/apply-for-an-employer-identification-number-ein-online)
+Yes, most LLCs need an EIN for tax filing, hiring employees, and opening business bank accounts. <a href="https://www.sba.gov/content/apply-for-an-employer-identification-number-ein-online">EIN requirements</a>

 <details>
 <summary>Learn More...</summary>